rotimiAbiola/flask-example/README.md

 ## Setup & Installation

-Make sure you have the latest version of Python installed.
+Make sure you have the latest versions of Python and Flask are installed.

 ```bash
 git clone <repo-url>